Kyoto is, undoubtedly, one of the highlights of any trip to Japan and it’s one of our favourite destination in the country!

 If you have more than 2 days in Kyoto, there’s plenty more to add to your itinerary.
 A few extra days will give you the opportunity to add some traditional food and drink experiences and cultural activities to your list.

-Here are some recommendations to fill in your time for 3+ days in the city.
+Here are some recommendations for filling in your time for 3+ days in the city.

 Gekkeikan Okura Sake Museum